Considered one of LA’s finest Vocal Technique and Vocal Therapy coaches, Katie Riggs has been teaching voice for over twenty years.

 WATCH THE WORKSHOP HERE:

-KATIE RIGGS RETURNS JANUARY 2021 to teach a 4-PART SINGING INTENSIVE!
+KATIE RIGGS RETURNS LATE SUMMER/FALL 2021 to teach a 4-PART SINGING INTENSIVE!

-In January 2021, Katie is passing this information along with The Songwriting School of Los Angeles to offer and share this knowledge at a low cost.
+In the late Summer/early Fall 2021, Katie is passing this information along with The Songwriting School of Los Angeles to offer and share this knowledge at a low cost.
 It’s an honor and a privilege for The Songwriting School to host her and to welcome her to our community for high-level training.

 The format is designed to give you the option to either select the workshops you'd like to attend a la carte, or for a reduced per-class amount, take the entire collection.